1

 What did you plan to do this year that got deprioritized because your team was too busy with day-to-day work?

 What's the repetitive work?
 Who does it?
+What are the steps?
 Be specific.

 2